volodia99/toprodimo/README.md

 *Word of caution*: `toprodimo` has still to be tested, in particular to be sure that everything works smoothly when the ProDiMo model created by `toprodimo` is used in a ProDiMo computation.

 To be implemented :
-- Add flexibility on how the temperature is computed (for now the temperature in the simulation is directly given to ProDiMo, using a fixed solar mean molecular weight of 1.37)
 - For now, `toprodimo` takes only the upper half of a 2D (`r`, `theta`) disk, if `theta` is symmetric compared to the midplane.
 Could add some flexibility if the user wants to focus on the lower half of the disk, or to average azimuthally a 3D (`r`, `theta`, `phi`) disk, or even add a prescription to extend vertically a 2D (`r`, `phi`) disk (e.g., with vertical hydrostatic equilibrium).

 ## Installation